World of Tanks: HEAT Agent Roles Explained – Defenders to Marksmen

 • What good Defender play looks like: entering first, not deepest; forcing enemies to shoot you while your team gains angle control.

-Assault is the role most players will misread at first.
-Public descriptions emphasize speed, aggression, and rapid repositioning, which makes it sound like the easy “carry” choice.
-In practice, Assaults are strongest when they act as timing predators.
-Their job is not to start every fight by diving in.
-Their job is to appear where the enemy is weakest, force a fast numbers advantage, and leave before the enemy front line can punish the angle.
+Assault is the role most players misread first.
+Speed and aggression make it sound like the easy carry pick, but Assaults are strongest as timing predators.
+The job is not to start every fight by diving in — it is to appear where the enemy is weakest, force a fast numbers advantage, and leave before the enemy front line can punish the angle.
+A Defender wins value by staying in a dangerous area; an Assault wins value by changing which area is dangerous.

-Screenshot from World of Tanks: Heat
+World of Tanks: HEAT in-game screenshot

-Screenshot from World of Tanks: Heat
+World of Tanks: HEAT screenshot.

 • Best use case: rotating between lanes, collapsing on weakened enemies, punishing exposed Marksmen.